-The reasons to attend ICCM are myriad.
 Every person who attends ICCM comes away with something they needed.
-It might be the answer to some pressing techie questions, it might be the confidence to answer someone else’s questions, it might be fellowship, it might be encouragement, it might be some other area of growth.
+It might be the answer to some pressing techie questions, the confidence to answer someone else’s questions, fellowship, encouragement, or some other area of growth.
 ICCM meets you where you are.
 It is a place where you can safely communicate with other techies.
 You can ask your questions, share perspectives, and participate in a group of like-minded people.
 Techies often feel alone in what they do.
 Attending ICCM gives you a community of friendships and resources; not just during the conference, but for years afterwards.

 With the rapid and constant evolution of technology, most technologists prefer “discovery” or “hands-on” training.
 And, with the Internet, we tend to rely on “just-in-time” learning (researching an issue in the moment).
 While these forms of learning are very important to the technology professional, there is much to be said about having an understanding of foundational principles and theory.
 ICCM caters to both of these needs.
 The attendees are able to decide which sessions are most pertinent to their mission, which technologies they want to discover, and which foundational skills they want to improve upon.

 Most of the major questions about your network or system can be answered while at ICCM, and you will learn a lot about new technologies.
 The big thing, which you will not realize you are bringing back, are the friendships with others in your field.
 When you have a major techie catastrophe down the road, you will have a bunch of experienced techies you can contact to walk with you.
 Sometimes ICCM gives you the knowledge in advance, but often ICCM helps by giving you the contacts who can help.

 ICCM is an annual conference.
 It is meant for ongoing training.
 Every year we have some areas of training which are “the next step” from the previous year.
 If they learned something from one year, they should learn more the next year.